What Does SERP mean?

 Google’s regulations on which results are eligible for the reviews snippet vary by industry and sector.
 However, adding schema markup on your website can encourage the reviews snippet to appear.

 Tweets are taken directly from the Twitter news feed and displayed directly within the SERPs.
 They often appear in brand-related searches on searches on people.

 While there aren’t any specific SEO best practices to follow, maintaining an active Twitter profile is important.
 Plug into topical conversations, use relevant hashtags and strengthen your brand awareness with regular, meaningful tweets.

 Tracking and utilising SERP features are just one of the many ways we monitor and interrogate the content strategies we outline for our clients.
-Delivering informative and personalised content which speaks to the right people and provides the right answer to their queries is what will ultimately help to convert potential customers.
-Find out more about our content marketing expertise and see how your pages can rise up the ranks too.
+Delivering informative and personalised content that speaks to the right people and provides the right answer to their queries will ultimately help convert potential customers.
+Find out more about our content marketing expertise and see how your pages can rise the ranks too.